Ichneutica dundastica

-Ichneutica dundastica is a moth of the family Noctuidae.
+Ichneutica dundastica is a species of moth in the family Noctuidae.
 This species is endemic to New Zealand.
 As at 2019 this species has only been found near the Dundas Hut in the Tararua Range near Wellington.
 It inhabits alpine shrubland and is attracted to light.
 The life history of this species is unknown as are the host species of its larvae however adults are on the wing from late November to early December.
 The female of the species is larger and more conspicuous than the male.

 Taxonomy

-This species was described by Robert Hoare in 2019.
+This species was first described by Robert Hoare in 2019.
 The male holotype was collected at Dundas Hut in the Tararua Range in December by J. S. Dugdale.
 The holotype specimen is held in the New Zealand Arthropod Collection.
 This species is named in honour of its type locality Dundas Hut.

 Description

 The female of this species is more conspicuous in appearance in comparison to the undistinguished appearance of the male of the species.
 Along with the restrictive range of this species, the male can be distinguished from similar species as the pectinations on its antennae are very long.
 The female can be distinguished from similar species as it is large in size and has distinctive colouration and markings on its forewings.
 The male has a wingspan of between 38.5 and 42 mm whereas the female has a wingspan of between 39.5 and 45 mm.